jai-sandhu/Assignment3Part1/README.md

 # Assignment3Part1
 ## API Description
 The Lake Manitoba API allows researchers or developers to find statistics about any lake within Manitoba province.
-It can provided a series of data, including accurately reported temperatures, a geodetic metric, and water levels since the year 2000.
+It can provided a series of data, including accurately reported temperatures, and water levels since the year 2000.

 ## Endpoints and Parameters